warlicks/website-source/content/post/2017-12-21-a-confession.md

 featuredalt: ''
 featuredpath: ''
 linktitle: ''
-draft: True
+draft: False
 ---

 I have a confession to make.
-When I was newer to R, I hated RStudio.
+When I first started using R, I hated RStudio.
 I want to emphasize the past tense of the previous sentence, given that it is a rather adversarial statement.
 However, over the past year I have really come to appreciate the power of RStudio and have since rebuilt my workflow around it.

 The restructuring of my work flow around RStudio has been driven by three things.
 First, improvements to RStudio allowed it to fit into my workflow.
 Second, the